akilsevim/MurmurHash3-Java/README.md

 This program prepared to have same hashing results from both Java and JavaScript for Long inputs.

 ## Usage
-To use Java version, just add the MurmurHash3_32_Long class into your sources folder and use it as described above.
+To use Java version, just add the MurmurHash3_32_Long class into your sources folder and use it as described below.

 ```java
 int seed = 0;